Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 >
 > - What challenges do you think you will face with a large sequence dataset?
 > - How or where will you save and share your sequence files?
-> - How will you analyze your data - what software, what computer?
+> - How will you analyse your data - what software, what computer?
 {: .challenge}

 # Sending samples to the facility